poonawar/Vero-Scribe-Take-Home-/README.md

 A two-sided booking system with:

 ### Patient view (3 steps)
-1. **Choose a physician** Browse providers by specialty and see who's available
+- **Choose a physician:** Browse providers by specialty and see who's available
-2. **Select a time slot** Showing real available slots (mock data with randomized availability across 2 weeks)
+- **Select a time slot:** Showing real available slots (mock data with randomized availability across 2 weeks)
-3. **Patient details form** Name, DOB, contact info, reason for visit and notes
+- **Patient details form:** Name, DOB, contact info, reason for visit and notes

 After submission, a confirmation screen shows the booking ID and pending status.